kroumieh1993/realtek/readme.txt

-With Estatik PRO or Premium version you get free support for 6 months (PRO) / 1 year (Premium) and for 1 website.
+With Realtek PRO or Premium version you get free support for 6 months (PRO) / 1 year (Premium) and for 1 website.
 Support for Simple free version is limited to WordPress forum.
-Please post your question here at Support forum, or contact us >> http://estatik.net/contact-us/ and we will help you with issues.
+Please post your question here at Support forum, or contact us >> http://realtek.net/contact-us/ and we will help you with issues.

-= How can I import MLS listings using Estatik plugin? =
+= How can I import MLS listings using Realtek plugin? =

-We developed [Estatik Premium](https://estatik.net/product/estatik-premium-rets/) version for MLS listings import via RETS or RESO Web API.
+We developed [Realtek Premium](https://realtek.net/product/realtek-premium-rets/) version for MLS listings import via RETS or RESO Web API.